Skip to content

 target-repo: "org/tracking-repo"

-Auto-sanitization: XML escaped, HTTPS only, domain allowlist (GitHub by default), 0.5MB/65k line limits, control char stripping.
+The text output by AI agents is automatically sanitized to prevent injection of malicious content and ensure safe rendering on GitHub.
+The auto-sanitization applied is: XML escaped, HTTPS only, domain allowlist (GitHub by default), 0.5MB/65k line limits, control char stripping.

 safe-outputs: